keycloak/keycloak-containers/server/README.md

 First start a PostgreSQL instance using the PostgreSQL docker image:

     docker run -d --name postgres --net keycloak-network -e POSTGRES_DB=keycloak -e POSTGRES_USER=keycloak -e POSTGRES_PASSWORD=password postgres

-If you choose a different container name to `postgres` you need to specify the `POSTGRES_ADDR` environment variable.
+If you choose a different container name to `postgres` you need to specify the `DB_ADDR` environment variable.

 #### Start a Keycloak instance